How long does it take to learn coding?

 Programming is a useful skill for anyone.
 Many jobs can be made more efficient via automation and custom software.
 Others are highly dependent on programming for running complex statistics, engineering, and physics equations.
 Even those outside of the workforce can find uses for programming in their own lives by working on projects of personal importance.

 However, many people are too intimidated to take the first step.
 They might feel that programming will take far too long for them to learn.
 Coding is often seen as a skill that takes years to pick up, which can be intimidating to those looking to get started.
 But does programming actually take that long to learn?
 In this article, we will try to shed some light on the question How Long Does it Take to Learn Coding?

 In a literal sense, programming can be learned in a matter of hours.
-For example, Codecademy's "Learn Python" course is designed to be completed in about 30 hours.
+For example, many coding courses are designed to be completed in about 30 hours.
 Someone who finishes such a tutorial won't be an expert programmer by any means, but these "intro to programming" courses cover the most essential elements of coding:

 - Control flow

 That may sound minimal, but it is enough knowledge to start creating useful programs.
 It also forms the foundation of a wider set of skills that you will build up over time.

 Tutorials are excellent for picking up the basics of programming, but they do not teach everything that a software developer needs.
 Most projects will require knowledge of specific libraries or tools, and that knowledge can take months to learn.
 Programmers looking to take on more advanced projects will also need to familiarize themselves with a wider set of development tools:

 Command-line: Most software development tools are run using the command line.
 However, each operating system's command line runs on its own programming language (batch script and PowerShell for Windows, bash for macOS and Linux).
 Developers will need to become comfortable with these languages to use most development tools.